MicrosoftDocs/power-automate-docs/articles/ui-flows/edit-desktop.md

 ## Copy and paste steps

-You can copy actions and scopes, use **Add an action** to select the copied actions and scopes from **My clipboard**, and then paste them into another location or UI flow.
+You can copy actions and scopes, use **Add an action** to select the copied actions and scopes from **My clipboard**, and then paste them into another location within the same UI flow.

 UI flows automatically renames the copied actions and scopes with a unique name.
 If the copied scope contains another scope, the nested structure is retained when you paste it from **My clipboard**.